Savanamed/pycaprio/docs/api/quickstart.md

 The `pycaprio` client requires the inception host and the username and password of the remote user you want to use.

-You can specify this information either by using environmental variables or by explicitly passing the values to the client as arguments:
+You can specify this information either by using environment variables or by explicitly passing the values to the client as arguments:

-### Environmental variables (preferred way)
+### Environment variables (preferred way)
 ```
 export INCEPTION_HOST=http://your-inception-host.com
 export INCEPTION_USERNAME=remote-user